yejiayu/huobi-chain/docs/graphql_api.md

 <td valign="top">[<a href="#hash">Hash</a>!]!</td>
 <td>

-The merkle proofs of all the confirms
+The merkle roots of all the confirms

 </td>
 </tr>